CybeDefend/react-rebac/README.md

 ### Basic Setup

-1. Wrap your application with the `RebacProvider` to supply the context for user relationship access.
+- Wrap your application with the `RebacProvider` to supply the context for user relationship access.
-2. Use `setUser` to define a user's relationships with different entities.
+- Use `setUser` to define a user's relationships with different entities.
-3. Use `AuthorizedContent` to conditionally render content based on user permissions.
+- Use `AuthorizedContent` to conditionally render content based on user permissions, supporting both single and multiple relationships.

 ### Code Example